If you’re reading this, you’re probably interested in self-improvement. That’s a great thing because self-improvement is absolutely life-changing.

 Self-improvement is the effort of constantly trying to improve yourself, in every way you can think of.
 Improving your mindset, mental fortitude, energy, confidence, habits, social skills, career, business, and overall life, are all a part of that effort.

 Self-improvement has become an incredibly popular subject in recent years, which creates some good news and some bad news.
 The good news is that there’s a lot of information out there on the subject in the form of books, blogs, and videos.
 The bad news is that because we have so much information, it’s hard to determine which information is valuable and which is total garbage.

 That’s where this article comes in.
 The purpose is to show you the 10 best books for getting started with self-improvement.

 This list is by no means comprehensive as the subject of self-improvement is so huge.
-But reading the books on the list will lay the foundation for all your learnings and future success.
+But reading the books on this list is an excellent start and will lay the foundation for the rest of your journey.